Last updated: December 10th, 2024

 Enjoy live music in a Taverna

 For authentic Greek cuisine, make sure you visit a Taverna!
-Psyri is an excellent place to find plenty of dinner options and my recommendation would be to stop by Taverna Tou Psirri!
-This restaurant had a beautiful backyard patio surrounded by plants.
-To top it off, they also had live music!
+The Psyri neighbourhood is an excellent place to find plenty of dinner options and my recommendation would be to stop by Taverna Tou Psirri!
+This restaurant had a beautiful backyard patio surrounded by plants and to top it off, they also had live music!
 You can get plenty of local food here including fish, baked feta, and a variety of salads!

 YOU MIGHT ALSO LIKE: How to have a PERFECT weekend in Budapest